nicolehao34/nicolehao34.github.io/index.md

 At the [Cornell AI Innovation lab](https://it.cornell.edu/ai-innovation-lab), I was involved in projects building RAG-based AI agents that improve productivity in the expenses review process, and offer AI-generated second-opinions at the Cornell Agricultural and Life Sciences School and the Cornell Vet School.

 - **AI Engineering at Ascot Group** <br>
-At Ascot Group, an international specialty reinsurance company, I built a machine learning system that scores broker submissions on a 1–5 scale based on profitability and win-rate indicators, and fine-tuned NLP models to extract structured data from unstandardized PDF loss runs.
+At Ascot Group, an international specialty reinsurance company, I prototyped a system that scores broker submissions on a 1–5 scale based on profitability and win-rate indicators, and fine-tuned NLP models to extract structured data from unstandardized PDF loss runs.

-  Through this work, I witnessed firsthand the inefficiencies that arise from complex, manual processes in the financial industry.
-This experience deepened my interest in building AI systems that simplify workflows and reduce operational overhead.
+  Through this work, I witnessed firsthand the inefficiencies that arise from complex, manual processes in the financial industry; it deepened my interest in building AI systems that simplify workflows and reduce operational overhead.

 ------